Kid observing fish at Georgia Aquarium

 Advertising

 For those craving an adventure, look no further than Treetop Quest.
 The action-packed attraction is a quick drive from Atlanta and offers families the chance to glide on zip lines as they advance through obstacles in an aerial playground.
-There are a variety of levels visitors can tackle, which means everyone in the brood—even your youngest adrenaline junkies, assuming they’re at least seven years old—can get in on the action.
+There are a variety of levels visitors can tackle, which means everyone in the brood—even your youngest thrill-seeker, assuming they’re at least seven years old—can get in on the action.

 Advertising

 When the warm weather hits, the Chattahoochee River is open for business.
-Those who need relief from the southern heat are invited to make a splash with various water activities, including canoeing, rafting, tubing, and more.
+Those who need relief from the southern heat are invited to make a splash with various water activities, including canoeing, rafting, tubing and more.
 But don't Shoot the Hooch without refueling at the concession stand when your adventure comes to an end.

 Recommended